kfatehi/bait/README.md

 In this file you will run your test suite. **Be sure to make it executable `chmod a+x .bait/test.sh`**

-This file should output whatever you want to STDOUT/STDERR and return the correct exit value.
+This file should output whatever you want to STDOUT and/or STDERR and return 0 for passing and non-zero for failure.

 ### Examples

-#### Ruby / Rails Example (RSpec)
+#### Ruby Projects

 ##### [project root]/.bait/test.sh
 ```bash